 Welcome to the blog section of my website!
 Imagine you are entering a garden.
 You may prefer a flower, fruit or vegetable garden.
-There are six different footpaths you can take to explore the delightful garden.
+There are seven different footpaths you can take to explore the delightful garden.
 These blog categories lead you on separate paths, from which you can select articles to nourish, encourage and challenge.

 Before starting your journey, I want to share how this intriguing garden was designed and planted.